prometheus/docs/content/docs/practices/histograms.md

 You can approximate the well-known [Apdex score](http://en.wikipedia.org/wiki/Apdex) in a similar way.
-Configure a bucket with the target request duration as the upper bound and another bucket with the tolerated request duration (usually 4 times the target request duration) as the upper bound.
+Configure a bucket with the target request duration as the target bound and another bucket with the tolerated request duration (usually 4 times the target request duration) as the upper bound.
 Example: The target request duration is 300ms.
 The tolerable request duration is 1.2s.
 The